MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 ip-172-20-60-179.ec2.internal   Ready     node      48d       v1.9.6
 ip-172-20-67-10.ec2.internal    Ready     node      48d       v1.9.6
 ```

-If you are using EKS with the Heptio authenticator, you'll need to follow the instructions here
-to get kubectl configured: https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html#eks-prereqs
-You will also need to copy your .aws/config and .aws/credentials files
-to the EC2 instance.
-You'll only need the profile from these files that hosts the EKS workers.

 ### Step 4: Clone this repo to your EC2 instance
 On the EC2 instance created in Step 2 above, in the home directory, clone this repo: